-Halls and JCR committee roles usually count towards the "Step Up and Lead" part of the Manchester Leadership Award.
+Halls and JCR committee roles usually count towards the "Step Up and Lead" part of the Stellify Award.

 In every halls of residence there is a residence association (RA) or Junior Common Room (JCR).
 As a student living in halls, you are automatically part of the association.
 Your RA/JCR is run by a committee of enthusiastic students here to represent and enrich your time in halls.

 Committee members are elected by residents in their halls.
 As a resident you have the chance to stand for election and join your RA/JCR.
 You will receive plenty of training, learn new skills and help to make your halls a special place to live for you and your neighbours.

 Build Communities – Associations help to foster a sense of belonging and identity for students living in halls.

 Lead Change – Associations speak up for the students living in halls and represent their views to the Students’ Union and the University.